 “Traveldudes is a private initiative & doesn’t have a big budget like other commercial sites.
 What Traveldudes provides, are valuable tips, inspiration and advice from travelers based on their first-hand experience.
 For travelers, by travelers!”
 Traveldudes have just launched a new and informative website, packed full of traveler stories, well worth a read!

 This list has been compiled by Oyster Worldwide a well-regarded gap year travel and responsible travel specialist.
-Oyster Worldwide arrange paid work and voluntary work abroad programmes for individuals from around the world.
+Oyster Worldwide arrange paid and voluntary projects abroad for individuals and families from around the world.